Sea lion rescued from Santa Barbara oil spill dies at SeaWorld

-LOS ANGELES (Reuters) - A sea lion that became streaked with petroleum from an oil spill on California’s Santa Barbara coastline has died after it was taken to SeaWorld in San Diego to be treated, officials said on Saturday.
+LOS ANGELES (Reuters) - A sea lion that became streaked with petroleum from an oil spill on California’s Santa Barbara coastline this week has died after being taken to SeaWorld in San Diego to be cleaned and treated, officials said on Saturday.

 Up to 2,500 barrels (105,000 gallons) of crude petroleum gushed onto San Refugio State Beach and into the Pacific Ocean about 20 miles (32 km) west of Santa Barbara on Tuesday when an underground pipeline that runs along the coastal highway burst.

-The sea lion was found alive in the area earlier in the week with petroleum on its coat and was shipped to SeaWorld San Diego to be cared for and cleaned.
+The sea lion was found with petroleum on its coat and was shipped on Thursday to SeaWorld San Diego, a theme park with an oiled wildlife care center, to be cared for and cleaned.

-But the mammal died overnight, said Ashley Settle, a spokeswoman for the joint-agency command for cleanup and recovery.
+The mammal was in critical condition when it arrived.
+A rescue team washed oil off its coat and hydrated it, but the sea lion died early on Saturday, SeaWorld said in a statement.

-“It’s always very saddening to our rescue team when an animal doesn’t make it and often the situation is that the animal is past the point of being able to recover,” he said.
+“It’s always very saddening to our rescue team when an animal doesn’t make it and often the situation is that the animal is past the point of being able to recover,” said SeaWorld spokesman Dave Koontz.

-Koontz added that a necropsy is planned to determine the animal’s cause of death.
+A necropsy is planned to determine the cause of death, according to SeaWorld.

 The full extent of the toll on wildlife has not been determined, and experts fear the oiled birds and marine mammals found to date may represent only the tip of a potential calamity.